-3.12 Other credit related commitments
+3.11 Other credit related commitments

 In the normal course of business, the Bank enters into other credit related commitments including loan commitments, letters of credit and guarantees.
-The accounting policy and regulatory provision followed the National Bank of Cambodia's Prakas No. B7-017-344 and Circular No. B7-018-001 in Note 3.9 above.
+The accounting policy and regulatory provision followed the NBC's Prakas No. B7-017-344 and Circular No. B7-018-001 in Note 3.8 above.

-4 SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS
+4. SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS